astechedu/vue3-app/README.md

 </style>
 ```

-The code above serves to change the header text from "Welcome to M Fikri" to "Welcome To The Jungle".
+The code above serves to change the header text from "Welcome to Ajay Sisaudiya" to "Welcome To The Home".

-Where the text "Welcome To The Jungle" comes from child components.
+Where the text "Welcome To The Home" comes from child components.

 Back to the browser, then click the "Change Title" button.

 Gp to browser:
-If it goes well, then the header text will change to "Welcome To The Jungle" as shown
+If it goes well, then the header text will change to "Welcome To The Home" as shown

 #### 13. Vue Router